betula/node-shared/README.md

 ## Unit testing

-You can use `assign` for provide mocks into you dependencies.
+You can use `assign` to provide mocks into your dependencies.

 ```typescript
 // world.ts